Zeyu-Zhu/Multi-human-Talking-Video-Dataset/README.md

   </tr>
 </table>

-We furthur expand our dataset for additional 3 hours of data from the YouTube short film channel Omeleto, which features rich, natural interactions and diverse character dynamics.
-While these additional videos do not contain shot transitions, they may include camera motion, occlusions, or other real-world artifacts.
-We believe this subset serves as a valuable challenging test set that complements the cleaner studio-style data in the main dataset.
-Some samples are shown below:
+To showcase the potential of our data collection pipeline and further increase dataset diversity, we expand our dataset with an additional 3 hours of video from the YouTube short film channel Omeleto, which features rich, natural interactions and diverse character dynamics.
+While these additional videos do not contain shot transitions, they may include camera motion, occlusions, and other real-world artifacts.
+We believe this subset serves as a challenging and complementary test set that augments the cleaner, studio-style data in the main dataset.
+Representative samples are shown below:
 <table>
   <tr>
     <td>